STAR-Tsinghua/LiveEvaluationSystem/readme.md

 You may have to install libx264 and/or libx265, just use `sudo apt install libx264-dev libx265-dev` to do so.

-### Opencv 3.4.0
+### Opencv (3.4.0 for Ubuntu 18.04/4.9.0 for Ubuntu20.04)

 It is similar to install Opencv as it is for FFmpeg.
-Use tag 3.4.0 for Opencv from github https://github.com/opencv/opencv.git .
-You need cmake to build Opencv.
+Use tag 3.4.0 for example:

+Get Opencv from github https://github.com/opencv/opencv.git .
+You need `cmake` to build Opencv.

 You can refer to this blog for some advice https://blog.csdn.net/m0_38076563/article/details/79709862